a0099654/graphql-introduction/PITCHME.md

 - Alternative to REST API                                         |

-- Connect to multiple DB in single query                          |
+- Connect to multiple Databases in single query                   |

 +++